 When we reach a certain stage in our career, the career path becomes clearer.
 Over time, however, I felt more uncertain.
 I was in a fog until I spoke to a couple of experienced designers.
 Their honest advice and guidance opened my eyes.

 The Chinese version of the article is on my Medium.

-Being a specialist or generalist?
+Be a specialist or generalist?

-What do seasoned designers think?
+What do experienced designers think?

 The design job market in Hong Kong

-There is a growing specialisation in UX design job market.
-More companies are hiring UX researchers and service designers, which means UI/UX designers.
-It is likely that they are less involved in user research but require more specialised design experience.
-It seems like an extra T in the vertical T-shaped skills or going from secondary to tertiary job classes in RPG.
-This specialisation is common in large traditional companies with the capacity to hire a wide range of specialists to maintain an elite hierarchy.
+There is increasing specialization in the UX design job market.
+Companies are hiring UX researchers and service designers, which means UI/UX designers must have more specific roles and qualifications.
+Designers may need more specialized experience, like an extra T in a T-shaped skill or going from secondary to tertiary job classes in RPG.
+This kind of specialization is common in large, traditional companies that can afford to hire various specialists to maintain an elite hierarchy.